Development of this quiz is in progress.

 Who participates in verify scope is process?

-A | Project team with sponsor of customer are reviewing completeness of project deliverables. |
+A | Project team with sponsor of customer are reviewing completeness of project deliverables and obtaining formal acceptance. |

 B | Project team with sponsor of customer are reviewing completeness of project deliverables. |